- a covering for all or part of the face, worn to conceal one's identity.

 1560s, "take part in a masquerade;" 1570s, "to disguise;" 1580s, "to wear a mask," from mask (n.).
 Figurative use by 1580s.
 Extended sense of "to disguise" is attested from 1847.
 Related: Masked; masking.
 Masking tape recorded from 1927; so called because it is used to block out certain surfaces before painting.

 "masquerade, masked ball," 1510s, from Middle French masque; see mask (n.), with which it was originally identical.
 It developed a special sense of "amateur theatrical performance" (1560s) in Elizabethan times, when such entertainments (originally performed in masks) were popular among the nobility.

-Any of a various of conditions producing alteration or discoloration of the skin of the face.
+- Any of a variety of conditions producing alteration or discoloration of the skin of the face.

 - An expressionless appearance of the face seen in certain diseases, such as Parkinsonism.